sparqlunicorn/sparqlunicornGoesGIS/README.md

     }
 The following configuration options exist:
 * *active*: Indicates that the triple store is visible in the GUI
+* *classlabelquery*: A SPARQL query OR a URL which returns a set of labels for a given list of class URIs
 * *classfromlabelquery*: A query which retrieves a set of classes from a given label (useful for class searches)
+* *propertylabelquery*:  A SPARQL query OR a URL which returns labels for a given list of properties
+* *propertyfromlabelquery*:  A SPARQL query OR a URL which returns properties for a given list of labels
 * *crs*: The EPSG code of the CRS which should be used by QGIS to interpret the data received from the triple store
 * *endpoint*: The address of the SPARQL endpoint of the triple store
 * *geoconceptlimit*: A reasonable limit to query considering the performance of the triple store and the data included